ilorde-exe/ai-summarize/README.md

 4. Configure the Chat GPT API:

-   - Sign up for an API key from [Rapid API](https://rapidapi.com/restyler/api/article-extractor-and-summarizer).
+   - Sign up for an API key
    - Create a `.env` file in the project root and add your API key as follows:

      ```env